razetime/ngn-k-tutorial/pt1.md

 ```

 It's important to understand that just `"a"` is a character, not a string. `,"a"`, however, is an array contraining the character `"a"`.
 I'd like to introduce you to your first K function: enlist.
-`,`, when called with 1 argument enlists its argument.
-It makes a single element array containing the given value.

 ---